followarcane/wow-lfg-discord-bot/README.md

 # WoW LFG Discord Bot

 This project is a Discord bot that automatically posts World of Warcraft players' LFG (Looking for Group) listings to specific Discord channels.
 The bot fetches data from another project called [WowProgressDataCrawler](https://github.com/followarcane/WowProgressDataCrawler).
 This data includes the latest LFG listings of players, and the bot posts these listings to a specified Discord channel.
+The data is scraped from wowprogress.com and supplemented with additional information from raider.io and warcraftlogs.com.

 ## Features